 - Modafinil (Provigil), a drug used in people with certain sleep disorders

 - Memantine (Namenda), a drug used to improve memory in people with Alzheimer's disease, may help during radiation therapy to the brain

 You can take steps to ease chemo brain symptoms on your own.
 For instance, try to:

 - Control what you can about your working environment.
-If noise and commotion are contributing to your distraction, try to find a quiet corner where you can concentrate.
+If noise and commotion are contributing to your distraction, try to find a quiet place where you can concentrate.
+Consider earplugs or noise-cancelling headphones.
 Soft music may help drown out other noises.